About the Committee

 All are welcome to join.

-- 2019 Pride Month Blogs: Becoming an agent of change, by Ori Avinoam; Becoming an LGBTQ+ ally as a mentor or peer, by Erik Welf; A fast-moving revolution: from Stonewall toward a more diverse scientific workforce, by Bruno da Rocha-Azevedo; Finding my community through the ASCB meeting, by Derek Applewhite; The power of representation and role models for LGBTQ+ scientists, by Erica Gorenberg; Transition on the tenure track, by Claire Thomas; Pride month reminds us of continued inequities in science, by Lee Ligon and Ashley Lakoduk
+- Blogs: ASCB Launches Climate Survey; Building a community of LGBTQ+ cell biologists at ASCB, by Fred Chang; Becoming an agent of change, by Ori Avinoam; Becoming an LGBTQ+ ally as a mentor or peer, by Erik Welf; A fast-moving revolution: from Stonewall toward a more diverse scientific workforce, by Bruno da Rocha-Azevedo; Finding my community through the ASCB meeting, by Derek Applewhite; The power of representation and role models for LGBTQ+ scientists, by Erica Gorenberg; Transition on the tenure track, by Claire Thomas; Pride month reminds us of continued inequities in science, by Lee Ligon and Ashley Lakoduk

 - Out in STEM (oSTEM) Out in Science, Technology, Engineering, and Mathematics is a national society dedicated to educating and fostering leadership for LGBTQ+ communities in the STEM fields.
 The national society has been built by students, for students.
 Started as a single chapter in 2005, it now encompass more than 50 chapters across the country.